datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 ```

 When visiting the Forgejo runner listing in the site administration web UI
-again, the new runner should now be listed and labled as "idle".
+again, the new runner should now be listed and labeled as "idle".
 Try setting up
 a test action now, and see if it runs successfully.

 If everything works, we can remove write access to the runner configuration